jnozzi/cocoadev.com/markdown/CodeSense.md

-General/CodeSense is Xcode's code autocompletion feature.
+CodeSense is Xcode's code autocompletion feature.
 It's rather spiffy (and speedy in Xcode 1.1), but sadly doesn't work with Java.

 ----